-With knowledge of this fact we are then able to say that the greatest variety of irregularities can appear in the connection of ego organization and astral body with etheric body and physical body.
-For instance, we can have: physical body, etheric body, astral body, ego organization.
+physical body, etheric body, astral body, ego organization.
 (Plate I, 1) Then, in the waking state, the so-called normal relation prevails among these four members of the human organization.

-But it can also happen that the physical body and etheric body are in some kind of normal connection and that the astral body sits within them comparatively normally, but that the ego organization is somehow not properly sitting within the astral body.
+But it can also happen that the physical body and etheric body are in some kind of normal connection and that the astral body sits within them comparatively normally, but that the eqo organization is somehow not properly sitting within the astral body.
 Then we have an irregularity that in the first place confronts us in the waking condition.
-Such people are unable to come with their ego organization properly into their astral body; thus the Ego's organising influence is very weak and the 'astral escapes its keeper', therefore their feeling life is very much disturbed.
+Such people are unable to come with their eqo organization properly into their astral body; thus the Ego's organising influence is very weak and the 'astral escapes its keeper', therefore their feeling life is very much disturbed.
 They can even form quite lively thoughts.
 For thoughts depend, in the main, upon a normal connection of the astral body with the other bodies.
 But whether the sense impressions will be grasped appropriately by the thoughts depends upon whether the ego organization is united with the other parts in a normal fashion.
 If not, the sense impressions become dim.
 And in the same measure that the sense impressions fade, the thoughts become livelier.
 Sense impressions can appear almost ghostly, not clear as we normally have them.
-The soul-life of such people is flowing away; their sense impressions have thing misty about them, they seem to be continually vanishing.
+The soul-life of such people is flowing away; their sense impressions have something misty about them, they seem to be continually vanishing.
 At the same time their thoughts have a lively quality and tend to become more intense, more colored, almost as if they were sense impressions themselves.